alphanodes/health_check_rb/README.md

 The health_check controller disables sessions for versions that eagerly load sessions.

+## Supported Versions

+* Ruby 3.1, 3.2, 3.3
+* Rails 7.2, 8.0

 ## Checks

-- standard (default) - site, database and migrations checks are run plus email if ActionMailer is defined and it is not using the default configuration
+* standard (default) - site, database and migrations checks are run plus email if ActionMailer is defined and it is not using the default configuration
-- all / full - all checks are run (can be overriden in config block)
+* all / full - all checks are run (can be overriden in config block)
-- cache - checks that a value can be written to the cache
+* cache - checks that a value can be written to the cache
-- custom - runs checks added via config.add_custom_check
+* custom - runs checks added via config.add_custom_check
-- database - checks that the current migration level can be read from the database
+* database - checks that the current migration level can be read from the database
-- email - basic check of email - :test returns true, :sendmail checks file is present and  executable, :smtp sends HELO command to server and checks response
+* email - basic check of email - :test returns true, :sendmail checks file is present and  executable, :smtp sends HELO command to server and checks response
-- migration - checks that the database migration level matches that in db/migrations
+* migration - checks that the database migration level matches that in db/migrations
-- rabbitmq - RabbitMQ Health Check
+* rabbitmq - RabbitMQ Health Check
-- redis / redis-if-present - checks Redis connectivity
+* redis / redis-if-present - checks Redis connectivity
-- resque-redis / resque-redis-if-present - checks Resque connectivity to Redis
+* resque-redis / resque-redis-if-present - checks Resque connectivity to Redis
-- s3 / s3-if-present - checks proper permissions to s3 buckets
+* s3 / s3-if-present - checks proper permissions to s3 buckets
-- sidekiq-redis / sidekiq-redis-if-present - checks Sidekiq connectivity to Redis
+* sidekiq-redis / sidekiq-redis-if-present - checks Sidekiq connectivity to Redis
-- elasticsearch / elasticsearch-if-present - checks Elasticsearch connectivity
+* elasticsearch / elasticsearch-if-present - checks Elasticsearch connectivity
-- site - checks rails is running sufficiently to render text
+* site - checks rails is running sufficiently to render text

 Some checks have a *-if-present form, which only runs the check if the corresponding library has been required.